CSE142/sp21-CSE142L-final-starter/README2.md

 Several of these questions ask you to estimate the size of different regions of data.
 These number just need to be approximate.
 A good way to measure them is to compare them to the green scale bar that appears at the lower-left of the Moneta trace window.
 It's the size of the L1 cache (64KB in our case).

-#### P4 (2pt): Consider Version 3 (b-loop).
+#### P4 (2pt): Consider `calc_grads_thread_baseline_b()`.
 Use the Moneta trace to determine approximately how many KBs of `grads_out` each thread accesses and roughly how many times it accesses those bytes.
 Provide and label one screen capture showing how you arrived at these values.

 ```
 How many KB?